Posts

 read more Adam DrakeAs part of my advising work, I encounter a plethora of companies.
 Most of these companies want to begin, improve, or continue initiatives surrounding Artificial Intelligence (AI), Machine Learning, Data Science, Data Analytics, or other such labels applied to a project wherein data is used to accomplish some business objectives.

 The difficulty is that these labels often serve to obfuscate the true nature of the project in order to make it sound more exciting, and to entice funding from those with the power to grant it.
+This is a travesty of the greatest degree.
+This practice intentionally belies the point of the project in the first place, which is not to engage in some AI research, but to build something valuable for the customer and therefore the business.

 ...